biati-digital/alfred-calculate-anything/README.md

 You can write your query using natural language or just a few characters.
 Either way works!

 ```
+- 100 kilometers to meters
+- 100 km in meters
+- 100 km m
+- 100km m

+- 100 miles as meters
+- 100miles in meters
+- 100 miles to m

 - 100 ounces to kilograms
 - 100oz to kg
 - 100oz = kg